braverymedia/braveryweb/newsletter/higher-ed-hot-takes-10-highedweb-in-10-tweets.md

 ---
-title: "Higher Ed Hot Takes #10 - HighEdWeb in 10 Tweets"
+title: HighEdWeb in 10 Tweets
 description: Here are ten tweets that best represent what I (and others) learned at HighEdWeb in Little Rock.
 issue: 10
 date: 2022-10-18
+cover:
+  image: heht/HEHT-10-Sign.png
+  alt: A sign promoting HighEdWeb 2022 in Little Rock.
 ---

 Hi there.